 Visit Our Raleigh Seafood Restaurant This Holiday Season!

 Save on your stress this holiday season by taking your guests out for the best Calabash seafood in Raleigh!
 If your family will be staying with you for a few days or you don’t have time to cook a regular dinner amidst the holiday prep, we’re here for you.
-Check out our menu and call us at 919-833-4661 to call in a take-out order today!
+Check out our menu and order online for take-out today!